Joshua vs Povetkin – Undercard results from Wembley Stadium

 That was as good and entertaining as the contest got, as the rest of the rounds followed a similar pattern.

-Okolie appeared to instigate most of the holding in the contest which seen him deducted points in the 5th, 8th and 11th round.
+Okolie appeared to instigate most of the contest’s holding, which saw him deducted points in the 5th, 8th, and 11th round.

 Despite that, he secured the Lord Lonsdale strap in just his 10th fight.